belbis/function-stack/README.md

 </html>
 ```

-inspiration
+license
 -----------

-this was inspired by google's command array found in the GPT library
-and as such is released under the apache license.
-For more information
-see their [documentation](https://developers.google.com/doubleclick-gpt/reference#googletag.CommandArray) on it.
+the command array samples are released under apache 2.0 license
+so this will as well.

 errata